Car of Dreams

 Car of Dreams is a 1935 British romantic comedy film directed by Graham Cutts and Austin Melford and starring Grete Mosheim, John Mills, Norah Howard and Robertson Hare.
 A tycoon's son falls in love with a woman who works at his father's factory.
 It was based on the 1934 Hungarian film The Dream Car.
+It was the first Hungarian film to be shot in English.